-Many accident victims in Nevada wait months or more before getting a settlement from the at-fault party’s insurance company.
-In these situations, victims may consider taking out a “pre-settlement loan” to help cover their bills that are piling up in the meantime.
+After an accident in Nevada, you may have to wait months or more before getting a settlement from the at-fault party’s insurance company.
+In these situations, you may consider taking out a “pre-settlement loan” to help cover your bills that are piling up in the meantime.

-In short, pre-settlement loans are cash advances against the victim’s future lawsuit settlement.
-Note that people seeking pre-settlement loans are encouraged to borrow only from businesses fully licensed by the Nevada Department of Business and Industry Division of Financial Institutions.
+In short, pre-settlement loans are cash advances against your future lawsuit settlement.
+You are encouraged to borrow only from businesses fully licensed by the Nevada Department of Business and Industry Division of Financial Institutions.

-Every loan company is different, but in general anyone is qualified for a pre-settlement loan who:
+Every loan company is different, but in general, you are qualified for a pre-settlement loan if you:

 Some pre-settlement loan companies limit their clientele to victims in Nevada car accident lawsuits.
 Others are more general, extending loans to victims of all types of accidents, such as:

 Many loan companies do not require

 - even social security numbers.

 Loan companies may consult with your personal injury attorneys to obtain relevant documents.
 If everything goes smoothly, you can receive cash within a few days.

 What is the amount of pre-settlement loans?

 In most cases, Nevada loan companies advance you 10% to 15% of the expected settlement amount.